dmeybohm/wisdom-chess/README.md

 An experimental Web Assembly port also exists <a href="https://wisdom-chess.netlify.app/" target="_blank">here</a>.
 *NOTE* it does have some problems, such as not loading on Android Chrome and sometimes the interface disappears.
-Thinking of porting this to qmlweb to fix those problems.
+I'm thinking of porting this to [qmlweb](https://github.com/qmlweb/qmlweb) to fix those problems.

 ## Building